Cheltenham Poetry Festival

 Hear from talented poets from Gloucestershire and beyond at this year's Cheltenham Poetry Festival.

-Literature lovers can hear from internationally-acclaimed poets at this year's Cheltenham Poetry Festival, with poetry readings, workshops and performances taking place online and across the town from Saturday 10 to Saturday 24 September 2022.
+Literature lovers can hear from internationally-acclaimed poets and slam champions at this year's Cheltenham Poetry Festival, as it brings poetry readings, workshops and performances to atmospheric venues across the town from Friday 19 to Monday 29 April 2024.

-Guests can enjoy readings from some of the country's best poets and emerging talent and soak up the atmosphere at open mic nights, where local poets will have the opportunity to showcase their work.
+Guests can listen to some of the country's best poets; witness 15 of the UK's most exciting spoken word artists go head-to-head; and discover emerging talent and soak up the eclectic atmosphere at open mic nights, where local poets have the opportunity to showcase their work.

 Event